smitpi/CTXCloudApi/docs/docs/Get-CTXAPI_ConfigAudit.md

 ## PARAMETERS

 ### -APIHeader
-Use Connect-CTXAPI to create headers
+Use Connect-CTXAPI to create headers.

 ```yaml
 Type: Object